Home

 About

-Vera Graziadei is a Ukraine-born British actor, filmmaker and poet.
-After a degree and Masters in Philosophy at London School of Economics, Vera completed BA Acting from London Academy of Music and Dramatic Arts (LAMDA).
-She was signed up by Curtis Brown upon graduation and since then worked as an actor in film, TV, theatre and radio in the UK and internationally.
-She is currently represented by Simon & How.
+Vera Graziadei is a British actor, writer, director and producer, known for her diverse and dynamic career.
+Her journey in the arts began with a degree and Masters in Philosophy from the London School of Economics (LSE), followed by a BA in Acting from the London Academy of Music and Dramatic Arts (LAMDA).
+Signed by Curtis Brown during her time at LAMDA, Vera spent a decade with them, honing her craft in film, TV and radio both in the UK and internationally.

 Feature Films